 Fiat Fiorino van review

 The Fiat Fiorino Cargo and Combi are compact one-box urban vans that offer a surprising amount of load capacity.
-Built alongside Citroen’s Nemo and Peugeot’s Bipper, all three now use Fiat’s 1.3-litre MultiJet diesel engines, though Fiat keeps the most powerful 94bhp version for its own van only.
+Built alongside Citroen’s Nemo and Peugeot’s Bipper, following a 2016 upgrade all three now use Fiat’s 1.3-litre MultiJet diesel engines, though Fiat keeps the most powerful 94bhp version for its own van only.
 Sitting below the larger Doblo in the Fiat van line-up, the Fiorino is an economical urban van that offers nippy performance and the ability to work through city traffic with ease.
 There's an MPV-style passenger car version too, called the Fiat Qubo.

 The Fiorino is also available in Adventure form, with Fiat’s Traction+ electronic differential locking system, increased ground clearance and larger wheels for occasional off-road use – although there’s no Fiorino 4x4.